mhbeyatli/Database-Projesi---Y-zme-Yar-malar-Veritaban-/docs/developer/Mustafa Tıkır.rst

       <a href="{{ url_for('record_edit')}}"><input class="button" type="submit" value="Add" name="Add" /></a>

    This web page's name is record_edit.html.
-In this web page, the form for adding new data sould be fullfilled correctly.
+In this web page, the form for adding new data should be fulfilled correctly.

    After save button is clicked, the form send its data to Records.py with the function records_page